Jordan Peele’s Much Anticipated ‘Us’ Opens Friday

-Jordan Peele’s “Us” opens Friday as the most anticipated movie of the spring.
+Jordan Peele’s “Us” opens Friday as the most anticipated horror movie of the spring.

-The film received an “electrified reaction” after a screening at South by Southwest earlier this month according to the New York Times, and currently has 100% favorable ranking by the top critics on Rotten Tomatoes.
+The film received an “electrified reaction” after a screening at South by Southwest earlier this month, according to the New York Times, and currently has 100 percent favorable ranking by the top critics on Rotten Tomatoes.

-Peele wrote and directed his debut film Get Out in 2017 which grossed $255 million and won the Academy Award for Best Original Screenplay.
+Peele wrote and directed his debut film, Get Out, in 2017, which grossed $255 million and won the Academy Award for Best Original Screenplay.

 Adding to the hype is that with the success of Get Out, which was made for $5 million, Us had a budget of around $20 million.